What's Wheel Offset - Quick Guide (2023)

 The distance between this centerline and the bolting face of the hub is your wheel offset.

-POSITIVE OFFSET – that is when the hub is more towards the face of the wheel.
+POSITIVE OFFSET – that is when the hub mounting surface is more towards the face of the wheel.
 Since the hub sits towards the front of the wheel, the rim moves towards your vehicle and they have little or no lip.

 Most factory OEM wheels fall in this category.

-It’s a FREE tool that contains a wheel offset chart with wheels offset from all brands and models in various markets.
+We have installed an OEM Wheel offset calculator and database on our site to help you with your research.
+It's a FREE tool that contains a wheel offset chart with wheels offset from all brands and models in various markets.
 For your convenience, we have included a link at the end of this article.

 Negative offset wheels usually include wide custom rims with deep dish and aftermarket forged wheels.